pranavmahabs/bindcompare/README.md

 # BindCompare

-**BindExplore Coming Soon:** a feature that will allow rapid discovery of co-regulators using an augmented interval tree by overlapping multiple BED files.

 This is a novel DNA/RNA Integration tool meant to analyze the overlap between protein binding sites.
 The input data is in the form of peak-called BED files from programs such as MACS2 and SEACR.
+If you are interested in selecting candidate co-regulators from a set of BED files, please scroll down to the BindExplore section.

 Oftentimes, co-regulation from factors occurs within a larger locus surrounding the marked binding site.
 The script searches for overlaps between these binding sites in a chosen scope.
 Because BindCompare utilizes BED files, it enables the comparison between RNA and DNA binding sites, aiding the study of system wide co-transcriptional regulation.